SHIHAB32155/E-commerce-Web-Application/README.md

 When we will click checkout button we will able to see like below:
 ![image](https://user-images.githubusercontent.com/41536380/87870685-b8300700-c9aa-11ea-8eaf-3597c7b3cc02.png)

-For admin login: username: shihab
+For admin login: username: shihab,
 password: Mohon